Create lasting love --- the Relationship Package

 Learning to trust another person enough to depend and rely on them can be challenging for many singles, but it is an essential ingredient for creating secure attachments.
 If you or your partner struggle to ask for help, share feelings, or open up, it will be hard for the other to meet your needs.
 If either of you keep your emotions or the details of your day to yourselves, even though you love being there for others, you will have a disproportionate amount of power over the relationship.
 The more someone shares with you, but you don't share with them, the more power you'll have and the more vulnerable the other will feel.
 This may feel safe for you but it will be frightening for them.
 So, if you want a secure attachment, you both need to open up and allow each other to truly know and be known by the other.
 Perhaps you feel, like many other singles, that if you shared it all, opened up, and were truly transparent and exposed to them, they would criticize, reject, or abandon you.
 But, what price are you paying because you aren't doing these things?
 How are your issues manifesting through secretive behavior, emotional disconnection, or an inability to truly enjoy the love of another and give it back to them?
 Stage 3 can help you engage in small steps of disclosure and trust until you feel confident in your relationship and fully enjoy the bond you share.

-How will Stage 4: Solving problems as a couple help you?
+How Stage 4: Solving problems as a couple will help you.

 Have you and your partner decided how you'll address and resolve issues, including money, sex, religion, cultural differences, parenting, step-parenting, extended family, debt, education, career changes, household and yard responsibilities, work and child care, etc.?
 Do you know the four things that will destroy your relationship, how to negotiate the three successful conflict styles, how to give and receive repair attempts, what you and your partner's five love languages are, and how to maintain a high positive to negative ratio?
 Do you know how to positively influence your partner versus manipulating in aggressive or passive aggressive ways?
 Do you know how to bring up difficult issues and address situational triggers by identifying and soothing your partners core fears?
 Have you proven (over time and with a variety of issues) that the two of you are successful when solving both personal and relationship problems?